Venue: Studio 914 in Saskatoon

 created & performed by Maki Yi

-With only her tiny suitcase in tow, Maki Yi leaves her home in South Korea and winds up in Regina.
+With only a tiny suitcase in tow, Maki Yi leaves her home in South Korea and winds up in Regina.
 She finds that her new life in Canada is both everything she hoped for and the most difficult thing she has ever faced.
-A ludicrous and vulnerable real-life tale of survival and self-discovery.
+A ludicrous and vulnerable real-life tale of faith, survival, and self-discovery.

 Presented by Burnt Thicket Theatre